adonisjs/v6-docs/content/docs/getting_started/installation.md

+---
+summary: How to create and configure a new AdonisJS application.
+---

 # Installation

 Before creating a new application, you should ensure that you have Node.js and npm installed on your computer.
 AdonisJS needs `Node.js >= 20.6`.